LiChiehLin/3D_decomposition/README.md

 ---
 Use grdread2.m to read netCDF grds
-> The code for reading netCDF grds is from Kelsey Jordahl (2022). grdread2 (https://www.mathworks.com/matlabcentral/fileexchange/25683-grdread2), MATLAB Central File Exchange.
+> The code for reading netCDF grds is from Kelsey Jordahl (2010). grdread2 (https://www.mathworks.com/matlabcentral/fileexchange/25683-grdread2), MATLAB Central File Exchange.
 Retrieved August 30, 2022.

+---
+Use grdwrite2.m to write netCDF grds
+> The code for writing netCDF grds is from Kelsey Jordahl (2011). grdwrite2 (https://www.mathworks.com/matlabcentral/fileexchange/26290-grdwrite2), MATLAB Central File Exchange.
+Retrieved October 20, 2023.

 ### Below lists the codes in each directories
 - 3D decomposition: